Shreds

 Downgrades step down one tier at a time (tier-2 → tier-1), never straight to no-access.

-{% hint style="info" icon="meteor" %}
+{% hint style="info" icon="info" %}

 The grace period means a single quiet trading day won't cut off your shred feed